aws/aws-connected-device-framework/source/packages/services/provisioning/docs/provisioning-templates.md

 ### `$.CDF.useACMPCA`

-If `$.CDF.useACMPCA` is provied with a value of `REGISTER_WITH_CA` or `REGISTER_WTHOUT_CA`, ACM PCA is used to issue a device certificate which is then registered within AWS IoT.
+If `$.CDF.useACMPCA` is provied with a value of `REGISTER_WITH_CA` or `REGISTER_WITHOUT_CA`, ACM PCA is used to issue a device certificate which is then registered within AWS IoT.
 Refer to [ACM Private CA Integration](./acmpca-integration.md) for further details.

-When `REGISTER_WITH_CA` is provided, the device certificate will be registered and signed using a custom registered CA that represents the ACM PCA CA. If instead `REGISTER_WTHOUT_CA` then the device certificate is registered without using a CA.
+When `REGISTER_WITH_CA` is provided, the device certificate will be registered and signed using a custom registered CA that represents the ACM PCA CA. If instead `REGISTER_WITHOUT_CA` then the device certificate is registered without using a CA.

 For the template to use the generated certificate it must have the `CertificateId` template parameter defined.
 Note that the user of the template should not provide a value for the parameter as it will be populated automatically: